 YORK IN THE 18th CENTURY

 In the 18th century York became less important as other northern towns grew rapidly.
 Nevertheless York was still quite large.
-It was a market town rather than an industrial town but it had many types of craftsmen like butchers, brewers, bakers, tailors, shoemakers, coopers, comb makers, jewellers and pipe makers.
+It was a market town rather than an industrial town but it had many types of craftsmen like butchers, brewers, bakers, tailors, shoemakers, coopers, comb makers, jewelers and pipe makers.
 There were also book sellers and wine merchants.
 Meanwhile the port prospered.

 There were also some improvements in York in the 18th century.
 The first newspaper in York was printed in 1719.
-In 1732 Assembly Rooms were built where the wealthy could attend balls and play cards and the first theatre in York opened in 1736.
+In 1732 Assembly Rooms were built where the wealthy could attend balls and play cards and the first theater in York opened in 1736.
 New Street was built in 1746.

 Meanwhile York County Hospital was built in 1740 and a lunatic asylum followed in 1777.
 Then in 1788 a dispensary was opened where the poor could obtain free medicines.
 Furthermore from 1786 a man called a scavenger cleaned the streets of animal dung and other rubbish.